Galaxy DX 2547: Hands-On Review And Performance Tests

 This is the first base station in the line of Galaxy CB radios.
 In these days of converted 10-meter radios, companies like Cobra, Midland and Uniden seem to be trimming their CB radio lines.
 Cobra with the elimination of their base station radios.
 Midland back in the hay days was one of the first manufacturers with a line of true single sideband radios now with only one mobile in their SSB lineup.
 Uniden earlier dropped the PC122, a low cost AM/SSB mobile.
 More recently they have eliminated the rest of the SSB line with the removal of the Grant mobile and the Washington base.
 The only other SSB brand with an AM/SSB base station CB radio is Texas Ranger.
 Cherokee has a base radios on their web site, but they aren’t to be found in the real world.

-Ssb Radio
+SSB Radio

 With all the manufacturers moving away from base station and SSB CB radios, it was a surprise to me when I learned of the new Galaxy DX 2547 CB base radio.
 It sure made me wonder what might be so special about this radio that would make sell in the current marketplace.
 Will it be the replacement for the Uniden Washington or the Cobra 2000 GTL?
 Or is it somewhere in between?
 These are the reasons for picking this radio as cover story of the first web edition of CB World Informer.